vicmmer/Asimina-triloba---gene-family-analysis/README.md

 ## Important Notes & Caveats

+to edit Vic: put info on versions /prerequisites needed to run the scripts

 - **OrthoFinder output must be manually cleaned** prior to functional annotation.
 - `interproscan.sh` **must be run inside the directory containing the cleaned OrthoFinder output**.
 - After InterProScan completes, `filter_interpro_output.sh` **must be run** to: